arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 }

 ```
+- Connect your portenta using the "C" usb cable to your computer and double press the reset button so the on-board LED is slowly pulsing green
+- Set Tools - Board to Portenta H7 (M7 core)
+- Use Tools - Port to find your Portenta
+- upload the above file to your Portenta
+- Use tools - Port to find out if the Portenta has auto changed ports
+- use Tools Serial Monitor to view printout from your device
+- On your mobile device load *nrfconnect* or ewquivalent and scan for the BLE connection called "LED..."

 # Conclusion
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aenean commodo ligula eget dolor.
 Aenean massa.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aenean commodo ligula eget dolor.
 Aenean massa.